-Cervical (neck) manipulation is a recognised and popular pain relief treatment, with an estimated 250 chiropractic visits each year and nearly one third of these ending up with some type of cervical manipulation, usually to treat neck pain and/or headache.
+Cervical (neck) manipulation is a recognized and popular pain relief treatment, with an estimated 250 chiropractic visits each year and nearly one-third of these ending up with some type of cervical manipulation, usually to treat neck pain and/or headache.
 This form of therapy typically involves high-velocity, low amplitude thrusts to the spinal joints in the neck.
-Stroke is a rare (an estimated 1 in 100,000 to 1 in 2 mm cases) but well-documented potential problem that can occur immediately or within a few days after cervical manipulation, and can result in death or serious neurological impairment.
+Stroke is a rare (an estimated 1 in 100,000 to 1 in 2 mm cases) but the well-documented potential problem that can occur immediately or within a few days after cervical manipulation, and can result in death or serious neurological impairment.

-While I am focusing on chiropractors, some physical therapists, osteopathic physicians, and other specialists also do spinal manipulation, and I would check the out just as thoroughly.
+While I am focusing on chiropractors, some physical therapists, osteopathic physicians, and other specialists also do spinal manipulation, and I would check them out just as thoroughly.

 Source: “Cervical Spine Manipulation: An Alternative Medical Procedure with Potentially Fatal Complications” Southern Medical Journal 2007;100(2):201-203.